Delhi Police issue arrest warrant against Nikita Jacob, Shantanu in farm protest document case

 Police said that advocate Nikita Jacob and Shantanu were allegedly involved in drafting the document and had direct ties with ‘pro-Khalistani elements’ .

 The Delhi Police on Tuesday issued non-bailable warrants against advocate Nikita Jacob and one Shantanu in connection with the investigation into a document about the farmers protests against the agricultural laws, reported ANI.
-Police said the both of them were allegedly involved in drafting the document and had direct ties with “pro-Khalistani elements”, according to PTI.
+Police said that both of them were allegedly involved in drafting the document and had direct ties with “pro-Khalistani elements”, according to PTI.

 The action came a day after 21-year-old climate activist Disha Ravi was arrested for allegedly editing and circulating the document that authorities say is anti-government.
 The “toolkit” – a common term used by social activists for campaign material – was first tweeted by Swedish climate activist Greta Thunberg in support of India’s protesting farmers on February 4.